-Fixed maturity and market value equity security investments are all classified as available for sale.
-Unrealized appreciation and depreciation, as a result of temporary changes in market value during the period, are reflected in shareholders' equity, net of income taxes in "accumulated other comprehensive income" in the consolidated balance sheets.
-Equity securities carried at fair value reflect fair value remeasurements as net realized capital gains and losses in the consolidated statements of operations and comprehensive income.
-Unrealized losses on fixed maturities, which are deemed other-than-temporary, are charged to net income as net realized capital losses.
+Fixed maturity and equity security investments available for sale, at market value, reflect unrealized appreciation and depreciation, as a result of temporary changes in market value during the period, in shareholders' equity, net of income taxes in "accumulated other comprehensive income (loss)" in the consolidated balance sheets.
+Fixed maturity and equity securities carried at fair value reflect fair value remeasurements as net realized capital gains and losses in the consolidated statements of operations and comprehensive income (loss).
+Unrealized gains (losses) on fixed maturities, which are deemed other-thantemporary and related to the credit quality of a security, are charged to net income (loss) as net realized capital gains (losses).
 Short-term investments are stated at cost, which approximates market value.
 Realized gains or losses on sales of investments are determined on the basis of identified cost.
-For non-publicly traded securities, market prices are determined through the use of pricing models that evaluate securities relative to the U.S. Treasury yield curve, taking into account the issue type. credit quality and cash flow characteristics of each security.
-For publicly traded securities, market value is based on guoted market prices or valuation models that use observable market inputs.
+For nonpublicly traded securities, market prices are determined through the use of pricing models that evaluate securities relative to the U.S. Treasury yield curve, taking into account the issue type, credit quality, and cash flow characteristics of each security.
+For publicly traded securities, market value is based on quoted market prices or valuation models that use observable market inputs.
 When a sector of the financial markets is inactive or illiquid, the Company may use its own assumptions about future cash flows and risk-adjusted discount rates to determine fair value.
 Retrospective adjustments are employed to recalculate the values of asset-backed securities.
 Each acquisition lot is reviewed to recalculate the effective yield.
 The recalculated effective yield is used to derive a book value as if the new yield were applied at the time of acquisition.
 Outstanding principal factors from the time of acquisition to the adjustment date are used to calculate the prepayment history for all applicable securities.
 Conditional prepayment rates, computed with life to date factor histories and weighted average maturities, are used to effect the calculation of projected and prepayments for pass-through security types.
 Other invested assets include limited partnerships, rabbi trusts and an affiliated entity.
 Limited partnerships and the affiliated entity are accounted for under the equity method of accounting, which can be recorded on a monthly or quarterly lag.